Measles Cases Are Spiking Globally

 Studying Measles In South Africa

-We have again partnered with the National Institute for Communicable Diseases (NICD) and Genesis Analytics to collect vital public health data.
+We partnered with the National Institute for Communicable Diseases (NICD) and Genesis Analytics to collect vital public health data.

-Our new project is the SAMS study.
-In this study, we aim to learn about how many people may have been infected with or vaccinated for COVID-19 and other infectious diseases in communities in South Africa.
+Durng the SAMS study, we learnt about how many people may have been infected with or vaccinated for COVID-19 and other infectious diseases in South African communities.

 Who Is Epicentre Health Research?